Teaching in Alberta

 - Teacher Qualifications Service does not issue salary assessments until teaching authority has been issued by Alberta Education so you must first apply for certification.

-- Official documentation must be provided to both Professional Standards and Teacher Qualifications Service.
-Applicants with original, irreplaceable documents should submit them to Professional Standards Branch first and then to Teacher Qualification Service.
+- Official documentation must be provided to both Teaching & Leadership Excellence and Teacher Qualifications Service.
+Applicants with original, irreplaceable documents should submit them to Teaching & Leadership Excellence first and then to Teacher Qualification Service.

 - Any inquiries regarding salary assessments should be directed to the Teacher Qualifications Service at 780-447-9400 or 1-800-232-7208 or visit their website at ATA-Teacher Qualifications Service.